The-Professor99/CAMSyFReT/README.md

     $ git clone https://github.com/The-Professor99/CAMSyFReT.git

-The project can also be installed using pip. simply run
+The project can also be installed using pip.
+Visit [this page](https://pypi.org/project/CAMSyFReT/) for guidelines.

-    $ pip install CAMSyFReT

-You can access the pypi published version [here](https://pypi.org/project/CAMSyFReT/)

 ## Requirements